CodeByCalvin/CodeByCalvin/README.md

 I'm a a hard-working, self-taught junior developer who studies and creates fun projects using Javascript, HTML and CSS alongside a teaching career and the running of a freelance photo and video production business.

 🌍   I'm based in Sheffield, UK </br>
+💰   I own a photography & videographer business</br>
 ✉️   You can contact me at [calvin@calvinmerry.com](mailto:calvin@calvinmerry.com)</br>
 🚀   I'm currently working on [a boutique flower shop website](http://github.com/CodeByCalvin/The-Flower-Collective-Website)</br>
 🧠   I'm learning JavaScript, CSS and HTML and will soon be learning React and Tailwind</br>
 🤝   I'm open to collaborating on interesting, open-source projects that provide value to people's lives</br>
-⚡   I'm passionate about fitness (strength training), optimising productivity and wellbeing, podcasts, photography, videography, Dungeons & Dragons, and a million other things!</br>
+⚡   I'm passionate about fitness/strength training, podcasts, photography, videography, video games, Dungeons & Dragons, and a million other things!</br>

 <a href="https://www.twitter.com/CodebyCalvin" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/CodebyCalvin?logo=twitter&style=for-the-badge&color=3382ed&labelColor=1c1917"
 /></a>

 ### Skills

 <p align="left">